-Many of us are ringing in the new year with the two following resolutions: to eat healthier and to cut back on our spending.
+Two goals that all of us probably have at all times: to eat healthier and to cut back on our spending.
 But too often it seems that these two aspirations just don’t go hand in hand.

 Healthy foods are often more expensive than junk food.
 Furthermore, nutritious meals tend to take longer — and require more skill — to prepare.
 And thanks to inflation, the cost of food is only going up.
 For many Americans, trimming the grocery bill while simultaneously trimming their waistlines (or achieving whatever dietary wellness goal they’re aiming for) may seem close to impossible.